Multimodal Transformer Distillation for Audio-Visual Synchronization: Introduction

 In this paper, we propose to distill a small-size version of VocaLiST, namely MTDVocaLiST, which is distilled by mimicking the multimodal Transformer behavior of VocaLiST.
-The multimodal Transformer behavior includes the cross-attention distribution and value relation.
-Moreover, we provide a comprehensive analysis of the proposed distillation method.
+Next, we propose to employ uncertainty weighting, which allows us to assess the varying significance of Transformer behavior across different layers, resulting in an enhanced MTDVocaLiST model.
 To our knowledge, this is the first attempt to distill a model by mimicking multimodal Transformer behavior for the audio-visual task.
-Our model outperforms similar-size state-of-the-art models, SyncNet and PM models by 15.69\% and 3.39\%.
-MTDVocaLiST reduces VocaLiST's size by a large scale, 83.52\% but still maintains competitive performance as VocaLiST.
+Our model outperforms similar-size state-of-the-art models, SyncNet and PM models by 15.65\% and 3.35\%.
+MTDVocaLiST significantly reduces VocaLiST's size by 83.52\% while still maintaining competitive performance comparable to that of VocaLiST.